IPTC Photo Metadata Standard

 IPTC Core and IPTC Extension define metadata properties with comprehensive sets of fields that allow users to add precise and reliable data about people, locations, and products shown in an image.
 It also supports dates, names and identifiers regarding the creation of the photo, and a flexible way to express rights information.

-Reference Images with all current IPTC Photo Metadata
+Reference Images with all IPTC Photo Metadata fields

-You can view and download an image file which includes all metadata fields defined by an IPTC Standard:
+You can view and download an image file which includes all metadata fields defined by a version of the IPTC Standard:

 – Standard 2017.1